Episode 310: Of Goose & Turkey

 • Ravelry Project Page

-• Progress: I’ve finished the heel on the first sock.
+• Progress: I’ve passed the heel on the first sock

 • Ravelry Project Page